 ― Followers of the Way, this one who is right now listening to my talk is not the four elements, but is using these four elements.
 When your understanding reaches this level, you are free to go and stay.
 According to this mountain monk‘s view, there is no dharma to be disliked.
 If you love the sacred, remember that the sacred is merely a name.”

 How these early elemental teachings of the three active Zen schools relate to current practice in Japan and internationally requires further exploration.
 The sutras chanted in Temples may also have a bearing on the jigsaw that is Zen and the elements.
 I also plan to read more about emptiness and form, the latter seems to have some links to the elements.
-Then there are the connections between Zen and the samurai, as well as a range of Japanese arts.
+In this context the Heart Sutra, which is an important part of Zen practice in the three main schools, will be of relevance.
+Then there are the connections between Zen and the samurai, as well as Zen and a range of Japanese arts.
 The elements are likely to be part of these stories as well.